Medical Dictionary for Regulatory Activities - MedDRA

 - Vascular disorders.

-The term used to describe an adverse event in the Database of Adverse Event Notifications is the MedDRA 'preferred term', which describes a single medical concept.
+The term used to describe an adverse event in the Database of Adverse Event Notifications - medicines is the MedDRA 'preferred term', which describes a single medical concept.

 Each MedDRA system organ class has a number of MedDRA preferred terms associated with it.
 For example, the system organ class 'cardiac disorders' includes (among others) the following preferred terms: